wikimedia/mediawiki-selenium/README.md

 ## Screenshots

-You can get screenshots on failures (since 0.2.1) by setting the environment variable SCREENSHOT_FAILURES to "true", screenshots will be written under the `screenshots` directory relatively to working directory.
-The SCREENSHOT_FAILURES_PATH environment variable (since 0.2.2) let you override the destination path for screenshots.
+You can get screenshots on failures by setting the environment variable `SCREENSHOT_FAILURES` to `true`.
+Screenshots will be written under the `screenshots` directory relatively to working directory.
+The `SCREENSHOT_FAILURES_PATH` environment variable lets you override the destination path for screenshots.
 Example:

     SCREENSHOT_FAILURES=true SCREENSHOT_FAILURES_PATH="/tmp/screenshots" bundle exec cucumber

 ## Update your Gemfile

-In your repository, the Gemfile specify dependencies and Gemfile.lock defines the whole dependency tree.
+In your repository, the `Gemfile` specifies dependencies and `Gemfile.lock` defines the whole dependency tree.
 To update it simply run:

     bundle update

-It will fetch all dependencies and updates the Gemfile.lock file, you can then commit back both files.
+It will fetch all dependencies and update the `Gemfile.lock` file, you can then commit back both files.

 ## Links